sci-42ver/SICP_SDF/sicp_notes.md

+(TO post as the comment in https://stackoverflow.com/questions/5521508/coroutines-in-scheme-r5rs) This is one old question.
+Now https://wiki.c2.com/?SchemeCoroutineExample `(define (coroutine routine) ...` gives one  good explanation with one Scheme implementation of `coroutine` and examples to show how it works.
 # Notice
 - I am using Ryzen 4800H which is related the test result in this repo.
 - I won't dig into all *complexity computation* in this book since this is *not the target* of learning this book although I will do that sometimes.